Completely (iso-)split scale-invariant Coulomb branch geometries are isotrivial: Local SK geometry

 \section{Local SK geometry}

 We briefly review local SK geometry; some other reviews are \cite{Freed:1997dp, Argyres1998Lectures, Argyres1998Lectures2, Tachikawa:2013kta}.
 This is the complex geometry of local patches of the CB component of the moduli space of vacua of 4d $\cN{=}2$ supersymmetric field theories.
 Here ``local" means the geometry of open, contractible, and smooth subsets, $\cC$, of the CB component of the moduli space.
-We will then specialize to CBs of SCFTs, whose SK geometries enjoy an additional complex scale symmetry action, which acts freely on $\cC$.
+Note that we are deliberately working on \emph{contractible} local patches and will utilize this assumption at numerous points in the derivations that follow.
+We will then specialize to CBs of SCFTs, whose SK geometries enjoy an additional complex scale symmetry action.

 With respect to a choice of $\cN = 2$ supersymmetry algebra, the low-energy theory locally on the moduli space of $\cN \ge 2$ field theories consists of a product of massless free vector multiplets and massless neutral hypermultiplets.
 Thus, the moduli space is locally a product, $\cC \times \cH$, of a local Higgs branch component $\cH$ parameterized by the vevs of the hypermultiplet scalars, and the local CB component $\cC$ parameterized by the vevs of the complex scalars in the vector multiplets.
-We are only concerned with the geometry of local patches $\cC$ on the CB where all vevs of the free hypermultiplet scalars are zero.
+We are only concerned with the geometry of local patches $\cC$ on the CB where all vevs of the free hypermultiplet scalars are zero --- the so-called ``pure" component of the CB.

 The bosonic part of the IR effective action of a rank-$r$ CB describes an $\cN = 2$ $\U(1)^r$ gauge theory,

 where $a_i$ are complex scalars of the vector multiplets, related by supersymmetry to the self-dual field strengths, $\cF_i$, of the $i$th $\U(1)$ gauge factor, $i=1,...,r$. $\t^{ij}$ is the symmetric complex matrix of $\U(1)^r$ gauge couplings to massive electrically and magnetically charged states on the CB.
 Unitarity requires its imaginary part to be positive definite, $\cN{=}2$ supersymmetry requires that it depend only holomorphically on the $a_i$ and furthermore that it satisfies the \emph{SK integrability condition}